emonmahdi/emonmahdi/README.md

 # Hi there 👋, I'm Md Emon Mahdi!

-I'm a Full Stack Developer with expertise in the MERN stack (Frontend Focused).
-Passionate about creating innovative solutions and contributing to the world of technology.
+I'm a Full Stack Developer with expertise in the MERN stack, with a strong focus on Frontend Development.
+I’m passionate about building innovative solutions and making meaningful contributions to the world of technology.

-- 🔭 I’m currently working on my personal project and preparation for developer jobs
+- 🔭 I’m currently working as a Frontend Developer at Freelance IT Software Solution, where I specialize in building all types of website frontends.
-- 🌱 I’m currently learning Next.Js, Docker, AWS
+- 🌱 I’m actively learning Next.js, Docker, and AWS to expand my technical skill set.
 - 💬 Ask me about emonhowlader1397@gmail.com
 - 📫 How to reach me: [Portfolio](https://devemonmahdi.netlify.app/)